divolte/divolte-collector/docs/configuration.rst

 Configuration reference
 =======================

-The main configuration is read from ``divolte-collector.conf``, which consists of several sections:
+The main configuration is read from :file:`divolte-collector.conf`, which consists of several sections:

 - *Global* (``divolte.global``): Global settings that affect the entire service.
 - *Sources* (``divolte.sources``): Configured sources for Divolte Collector events.